The 20 Best Microcephaly Doctors Near Me in Maryland, US

 English, Arabic

-Hind Alsharhan is a Medical Genetics provider in Baltimore, Maryland.
+Hind Alsharhan is a Medical Genetics provider practicing medicine in Baltimore, Maryland.
 Dr. Alsharhan is rated as an Experienced provider by MediFind in the treatment of Microcephaly.
-Her top areas of expertise are ALG3-CDG, Ornithine Transcarbamylase Deficiency, Coenzyme Q Cytochrome C Reductase Deficiency, and Phenylketonuria (PKU).
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses ALG3-CDG, Ornithine Transcarbamylase Deficiency, Coenzyme Q Cytochrome C Reductase Deficiency, and Phenylketonuria (PKU).
+Dr. Alsharhan is board certified in American Board Of Medical Genetics And Genomics and American Board Of Pediatrics.

 What is the definition of Microcephaly?